 - Disney’s BoardWalk is a quarter-mile of shops offering free live entertainment in the evenings.

 - Round up the crew for a cozy evening of family-friendly flicks under the stars.
-There are many free outdoor movies throughout the year.
+There are many free outdoor movies lined up for the fall season.

 - Picture Show at Altamonte offers movies for $1 every Tuesday and $1.75 every day.